 If you have ever eaten steamed food, then you will now experience the same steaming process that that food went through.

-This onsen has not only a steam onsen but also an uchiyu (inner bath) that you should enter after leaving the steam room.
+This onsen has not only a steam onsen but also an uchiyu (inner bath).
+Make sure that you enter after leaving the steam room.
 This is also from natural hot spring water, so you will get all the benefits of an onsen.
-There are showers as well as amenities supplied, so you can thoroughly clean yourself after sweating.
+There are showers as well as amenities supplied to thoroughly clean yourself after sweating.

-After you leave the bath, you can relax in the massage chairs outside, as well as drink milk and eat pudding.
+After you leave the bath, you can relax in the massage chairs outside.
+You can also drink milk and eat pudding.
 This is the best way to finish up a trip to an onsen, so why don’t you try it if you have time?

-If you do not have time to enjoy the full onsen, then at least try the foot bath, located by the steam room.
+If you do not have time to enjoy the full onsen, then at least try the foot bath.
+It is located just by the steam room.
 One of the best things about onsen is that it can relax your whole body even if you just put in your feet.
 This is also a steam bath, so feel free to adjust the cover to find the best level of steam.

 How to get to Beppu, where Kannawa Mushiyu is located

 Recommended hot springs and other attractions can be found by clicking the buttons below, so please have a look!

 If you answer some easy questions, the information of Onsens that suit

 you the most will be sent by an email.

 You can also ask local guides to show around, so feel free to take a test!